 6. Turn down the temperature of your water.

-Make sure that the water coming from the taps is not more than 120˚F to prevent burns or scalds – you can adjust the setting on your hot water heater to make sure the water can’t go above 120˚F. Water at 140˚F can cause burns to a child after only five seconds.
-Test bathwater and tap water before letting your child touch it, and only choose reputable contractors to work on your hot water heater.
+Make sure that the water coming from the taps is not more than 120˚F to prevent burns or scalds – you can adjust the setting on your hot water heater to make sure the water can’t go above 120˚F. Test bathwater and tap water before letting your child touch it, and only choose reputable contractors to work on your hot water heater.